bashtage/linearmodels/doc/source/panel/introduction.rst

 Panel data includes observations on multiple entities -- individuals, firms, countries -- over multiple time periods.
 In most classical applications of panel data the number of entities, N, is large and the number of time periods, T, is small (often between 2 and 5).
-Most asymptoic theory for these estimators has been developed under an assumption that N will diverge while T is fixed.
+Most asymptotic theory for these estimators has been developed under an assumption that N will diverge while T is fixed.